cite-sa/xwcps/README.md

-# xwcps
-xwcps component for EarthServer Project

 # xWCPS Definition

-EarthServer query language: xWCPS (XPath Enabled WCPS), is a Query Language (QL) aiming to merge two widely adopted standards, namely XPath 2.0 potentials on XML metadata handling and WCPS's raster data processing abilities, into a new construct, which enables simultaneous search on both XML-encoded metadata and OGC coverages. xWCPS follows FLWOR expression paradigm and provides appropriate place holders that enable any XPath or WCPS or combined query to be expressed in its syntax.
+EarthServer query language xWCPS (XPath Enabled WCPS), is a Query Language (QL) aiming to merge two widely adopted standards, namely XPath 2.0 because of it's potentials on XML metadata handling and WCPS's raster data processing abilities, into a new construct, which enables simultaneous search on both XML-encoded metadata and OGC coverages.

+xWCPS enables search on both array data / coverages and metadata, allows filtering of coverages based on metadata and eliminates the WCPS requirement for explicitly declaring the coverages’ IDs.

+xWCPS follows FLWOR expression paradigm and provides appropriate place holders that enable any XPath or WCPS or combined query to be expressed in its syntax.
 XPath clauses that address specific parts of metadata stored in XML documents.

 ## xWCPS EBNF